-The contempt hearing on any order to show cause for contempt in a California family law proceeding, and the remaining issues that will be decided at that hearing is the topic of this blog post.
+Contempt hearings in California family law proceedings, and the remaining issues that will be decided at that hearing are the topic of this blog post.
 This is part two of a two part series on California family law contempt proceedings.

 In order for a valid contempt adjuducation, the charging affidavit in support of the order to show cause for contempt must set forth facts showing the citee’s notice or knowledge of the underlying order as this is a jurisdictional prerequisite.

 Knowledge can be shown by several methods, first by personal service of a copy of the order, second by the citee’s presence in court when the order was made, third by the citee’s signature on a stipulation upon which the order was based, and fourth by proof that the citee previously sought relief related to the order such as a modification.

 To complete a prima facie case of contempt, the charging party must allege facts showing the citee’s willful disobedience of the underlying order.